Broadway–Paterson station: Paterson City Branch

 Begun in the 1881 as the Paterson Extension Railroad, the Paterson City Branch was a spur which diverged from what was then New Jersey Midland Railroad, and now the NWS&W main at line MP 20, at Madison Avenue and Ellison Place.
 It ran 0.74 mi west to Straight Street in the immediate vicinity of what was the Erie Railroad's, and is now New Jersey Transit's, Main Line Paterson station.
 Passenger service was curtailed in 1926 from seven trains to one and stopped completely on January 1, 1927, after which the line was used only for freight.

 Soon after the opening of the Susquehanna Transfer, the line was refurbished and passenger service was revived.
 The NYSW received spent $14,000 (1940 USD) to reconstruct the roadbed and $9,000 to build a new station to replace the old depot.
 Paterson City station re-opened on July 15, 1940, and was expanded twice by 1941.
-Service was eventually was discontinued on January 9, 1960.
+Service was eventually discontinued on January 9, 1960.
 The city bought the double track width right of way (ROW) (between Pearl and 16th streets) in 1960; there are few remnants.